robtweed/qewd-hit-platform/docs/demo.md

 ## Background

-The QEWD HIT Application includes a simple *demo* application that is designed to quickly and simply demonstrate the "moving parts" of the Platform.
+The QEWD HIT Application includes a simple *demo* application that is designed to quickly and simply demonstrate the "moving parts" of the Platform, and how they can be used to create a browser-based application.

-It is a browser-based REST-ful application that is deliberately written using very simple/crude HTML and JavaScript/jQuery logic.
+The *demo* application is a browser-based REST-ful application that is deliberately written using very simple/crude HTML and JavaScript/jQuery logic.

 Do NOT assume that applications written using the QEWD HIT Platform need to look so basic or crude!